 Sear the scallops quickly in a hot pan and serve atop your favorite rice.
 Dress with orange miso sauce and you’ll have a terrific dinner ready in under 30 minutes.
 You can even make the sauce ahead to save time and simplify making dinner.

 Best known for miso soup, miso can be used in many ways beyond the soothing soup at your favorite sushi bar.

 Miso is an all-purpose, fermented seasoning that has been crafted for centuries in Japan.
 It’s made from soybeans, brown rice and sea salt as well as other ingredients for specials flavors such as dandelion greens, wild leeks, sea vegetables, chickpeas, millet and even red peppers.

 Considered a healing, healthy food, miso offers a nutritious balance of natural carbs, oils, minerals, vitamins, high quality protein, fiber and all of the essential amino acids (the kind we must get from diet).

-For this recipe, I used sweet white miso.
-You can find miso at many markets these days in the refrigerated section.
+For this recipe use sweet white miso.
+You can find miso at many markets in the refrigerated section.
 Be sure to buy only organic miso because organic miso cannot be made from GMO (genetically modified) soybeans.

 How to Sear Scallops